PhysicsOfMobility/ridepy/README.rst

 Code style is *black* for Python and *LLVM* for C++.
 To format your code use

-- ``black .`` for Python
+- ``black .`` for Python.
+Make sure to use the correct version as specified in `requirements-dev.txt`.
 - ``find . -regex '.*\.\(cxx\|h\)' -exec clang-format -style=file -i {} \;`` for C++

 Testing
 ~~~~~~~

--  for each new feature introduced, tests should be written, using the
+-  For each new feature introduced, tests should be written, using the
    `pytest <https://docs.pytest.org/en/stable/>`__ framework
--  running tests is easy--just execute ``pytest`` in the project
+-  Running tests is easy---just execute ``pytest`` in the project
    directory
--  additional pointers for running pytest:
+-  Additional pointers for running pytest:

-   -  drop into a debugger on failing test through ``pytest --pdb``
+   -  Drop into a debugger on failing test using ``pytest --pdb``
-   -  show stdout ``pytest -s``
+   -  Show stdout with ``pytest -s``
-   -  run specific test by matching test function name string
+   -  Run only specific tests by matching the test function name
       ``pytest -k <match expression>``
-   -  be more verbose ``pytest -v``
+   -  Be more verbose with ``pytest -v``

 -  Warning 1: Pytest may cause confusion as it automagically imports
-   stuff and supplies function with stuff they need based on their
+   stuff and supplies functions with things they need based on their
    signature.
-For this, e.g. see the docs on
+For this, see e.g. the docs on
    `fixtures <https://docs.pytest.org/en/stable/fixture.html>`__.
 -  Warning 2: Warning 1 applies in particular to stuff hiding in
    innocent-looking files named ``conftest.py``.
 See docs on